kartavkun/arch-osu-wine/README.md

 - [Udev rules for SayoDevice by me](https://www.reddit.com/r/osugame/comments/1fa919k/how_to_fix_sayodevice_web_app_on_linux/)
 - Nvidia prio in Xorg for hybrid graphic made with [Yudek](https://osu.ppy.sh/users/16149779)
 - Udev rules for Drunkdeer-Antler by random guy from Youtube or Reddit (I really don't remember, sorry)
+- osu-handler fix for latest updates by [NelloKudo](https://github.com/NelloKudo).
+Thank you so much! <3

 ## License